Conferences & Associations

 AERA, a national research society, strives to advance knowledge about education, to encourage scholarly inquiry related to education, and to promote the use of research to improve education and serve the public good.

 UNLV COE faculty members and students at were proud to present ongoing scholarly activity at the 2020 AERA National Meeting.
-Download the schedule for a list of presentations and participation by UNLV faculty and students.

 The American Counseling Association is the world's largest organization representing professional counselors in various practice settings.
 Its mission is to promote the professional development of counselors, advocate for the profession, and ensure ethical, culturally-inclusive practices that protect those using counseling services.